joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/01/travel/puerto-vallarta-mexico-crocodile-death.html

 **Trump Accounts to Receive $250 Million Donation From Chip Maker Micron**\
-`President Trump said the U.S. chip maker would make a significant donation to a new type of investment account created by the administration for children.`\
+`President Trump said the U.S. chip maker would make a significant donation to a new type of investment account created by the administration.`\
 https://www.nytimes.com/2026/07/01/business/economy/micron-250-million-dollars-trump-accounts.html

 **First Europe, Then North America: Welcome to Heat Dome Summer.**\